 I got seriously hooked on fried shallots while traveling in Indonesia.

-Everywhere we went, our soups, salads, fish dishes, and sates came
+Everywhere we went in Indonesia, our soups, salads, fish dishes, and sates came

 More recently, I started making an Instant Pot Congee, which I